-As more and more businesses are turning to Content Marketing, and away from traditional media, to attract prospects and convert customers, it’s becoming more and more obvious that a one time event mentality just won’t cut it any more.
+As more and more businesses are turning to Content Marketing, and away from traditional media, to attract prospects and convert customers, it’s becoming more and more obvious that a one-time event mentality just won’t cut it anymore.

 In this changed environment, a recent study conducted by Constant Contact uncovered some disturbing findings when it comes to small businesses and online marketing.
 Half of the respondents in their survey admitted never updating their website or online presence.
 What’s more, the same percentage of these small business respondents had an inaccurate web address or one that went to a dead end online.

-Other findings cited by this study included:
+Other findings cited in this study included:

 - | 94% of SMB websites are not optimized for mobile device

 - | 70% don’t have time to manage all of the online sites being used to connect with customers today

 - | 49% don’t have a phone number on their home page

-A growing agenda for successful online marketing.
+A growing agenda to succeed with online marketing.

-For those who have embraced the idea that they are now publishers (and media companies too) in the most real sense, they have a lot of new roles and responsibilities—and not much training or experience on how to succeed online.
+For those who have embraced the idea that they are now publishers—and media companies too—in the most real sense, they have a lot of new roles and responsibilities and not much training or experience on how to succeed online.

 Like old school media companies, businesses must now own and build, one prospect or customer at a time, proprietary networks that they can interact with and distribute content to.
-If you want to build awareness for your brand, increase credibility and trust in your business and stay “top of mind” with existing clients and prospects, content marketing can help you accomplish these goals.
+If you want to build awareness for your brand, increase credibility and trust in your business and stay “top of mind” with existing clients and prospects, Content Marketing can help you accomplish these goals.

 With consistency and perseverance, good things happen.